hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   their associated service account.
 By default, services using the `default` Kubernetes service account will be prevented from logging in.
   This only has effect if ACLs are enabled.
 Requires Consul 1.5+ and consul-k8s 0.8.0+.

-  * <a name="v-connectinject-overrideauthmethodname" href="#v-connectinject-overrideauthmethodname">`overrideAuthMethodName`</a> (`string: ""`) - If not using `global.bootstrapACLs` and instead manually setting up an auth method for Connect inject, set this to the name of your Auth method.
+  * <a name="v-connectinject-overrideauthmethodname" href="#v-connectinject-overrideauthmethodname">`overrideAuthMethodName`</a> (`string: ""`) - If not using `global.acls.manageSystemACLs` and instead manually setting up an auth method for Connect inject, set this to the name of your Auth method.

   * <a name="v-connectinject-aclinjecttoken" href="#v-connectinject-aclinjecttoken">`aclInjectToken`</a> - Refers to a Kubernetes secret that you have created that contains an ACL token for your Consul cluster which allows the Connect injector the correct permissions.
-This is only needed if Consul namespaces and ACLs are enabled on the Consul cluster and you are not setting `global.bootstrapACLs` to `true`.
+This is only needed if Consul namespaces and ACLs are enabled on the Consul cluster and you are not setting `global.acls.manageSystemACLs` to `true`.
 This token needs to have `operator = "write"` privileges so that it can create namespaces.

       - <a name="v-connectinject-aclinjecttoken-secretname" href="#v-connectinject-aclinjecttoken-secretname">secretName </a>`(string: null)` - The name of the Kubernetes secret.